Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

-If there are more TextBoxes with the Exit() Event Subroutines, they can be written within the above Subroutine.
-If we write them in the Form Module they will be in three different locations within three different Subroutines.
+If there are more TextBoxes with the Exit() Event Subroutines, they can be written within this structured Subroutine.
+If we write them in the Form Module they will be within three different Subroutines in three different locations among other object's Subroutines in the Form Module.

 The TextBox names (highlighted with Red Color along with other TextBoxes) may be enabled (RaiseEvent) with other required inbuilt Events, like GotFocus, LostFocus, and others and they also will be grouped as shown above, all GotFocus cases within a single GotFocus() Event Subroutine, and all LostFocus cases within one LostFocus() Event Subroutine.

 The Wrapper Class will have an additional declaration of a Form object, with the name like frm, mostly without the WithEvents qualification.
-It is necessary to read or write other control values on the Form.
+It is necessary to read or write other control values on the Form, from the Wrapper Class in memory.

 To keep the Wrapper Class Instances in memory we first chose the Wrapper Class Array option in the Class_Init() Subroutine in the WrapObject_Init2 intermediate Class Module.
 We need to create Wrapper Classes for other Access Controls like Command Buttons, Combo Boxes, and others.
 In that case, we need separate Indices based on the number of such controls on the Form.
 An alternative option is to use the Collection Object.
-The Collection object can hold any type of object, with or without Item Key.
+The Collection object can hold any type of object or other type of Values, with or without the Item Key.
 Those who are not familiar with the Collection Object go through the following links:

 COLLECTION OBJECT